knobs-dials/munin-stuff/README.md

 ### user_cpu

 Attempts to record CPU use per user.
-For kernel/daemon stuff it tries to categorize a bit, e.g. into database, web, appsupport, filesystem, services, kernel.
+Tries to categorize kernel/daemon stuff a bit, e.g. into database, web, appsupport, filesystem, services, kernel.
-(That categorizing can use a bunch of work)
+(which can always use work, of course)

 ### procmem_

-Meant to be linked as procmem_res and/or procmem_virt, to see which processes are using / mapping the most memory.
+Meant to be linked as procmem_res and/or procmem_virt, to see which processes are using and/or mapping the most memory.